Jonas Salk: Celebrity versus privacy

 Salk preferred not to have his career as a scientist affected by too much personal attention, as he had always tried to remain independent and private in his research and life, but this proved to be impossible.
 "Young man, a great tragedy has befallen you—you've lost your anonymity", the television personality Ed Murrow said to Salk shortly after the onslaught of media attention.
 When Murrow asked him, "Who owns this patent?", Salk replied, "Well, the people I would say.
 There is no patent.
 Could you patent the sun?"
 The vaccine is calculated to be worth $7 billion had it been patented.
 However, lawyers from the National Foundation for Infantile Paralysis did look into the possibility of a patent, but ultimately determined that the vaccine was not a patentable invention because of prior art.

 Salk served on the board of directors of the John D. and Catherine T. MacArthur Foundation.

 Author Jon Cohen noted, "Jonas Salk made scientists and journalists alike go goofy.
 As one of the only living scientists whose face was known the world over, Salk, in the public's eye, had a superstar aura.
 Airplane pilots would announce that he was on board, and passengers would burst into applause.
 Hotels routinely would upgrade him into their penthouse suites.
 A meal at a restaurant inevitably meant an interruption from an admirer.
 Scientists and journalists who regularly dealt with Salk would come to see him in more human terms, but many still initially approached him with the same drop-jawed wonder, as though some of the stardust might rub off."

-For the most part, however, Salk was "appalled at the demands on the public figure he has become and resentful of what he considers to be the invasion of his privacy", wrote The New York Times, a few months after his vaccine announcement.
+For the most part, Salk was "appalled at the demands on the public figure he has become and resentful of what he considers to be the invasion of his privacy", wrote The New York Times, a few months after his vaccine announcement.
 The Times article noted, "at 40, the once obscure scientist ... was lifted from his laboratory almost to the level of a folk hero."
 He received a presidential citation, a score of awards, four honorary degrees, half a dozen foreign decorations, and letters from thousands of fellow citizens.
 His alma mater, City College of New York, gave him an honorary degree as Doctor of Laws.
 But "despite such very nice tributes", The New York Times wrote, "Salk is profoundly disturbed by the torrent of fame that has descended upon him. ...
 He talks continually about getting out of the limelight and back to his laboratory ... because of his genuine distaste for publicity, which he believes is inappropriate for a scientist."

 During a 1980 interview, 25 years later, he said, "It's as if I've been a public property ever since, having to respond to external, as well as internal, impulses. ...
 It's brought me enormous gratification, opened many opportunities, but at the same time placed many burdens on me.
 It altered my career, my relationships with colleagues; I am a public figure, no longer one of them."